pagesource/universal-react/README.md

-# Universal React <Project Name>
+# Universal React

-To assemble a reliable and community accepted XT Dev Ecosystem, that can be utilized as baseline for development of each project with dependable quality standards.
-This "Universal React" boilerplate will not limit/restrict any team on further improving it, but ensure that projects are meeting minimum quality and best practices with this ecosystem.
-This ecosystem doesn't intend to provide a lot of out of the box code/components or features but a well configured development environment and delivery pipeline, having balanced focus to Static Code Quality, Performance, Processes, Security, Testability, Documentation and Best Practices.
+A community accepted and reliable XT Dev Ecosystem, that can be utilized as baseline for development of all types of projects, to achieve dependable delivery standards.
+This ecosystem doesn&apos;t intend to provide lot of out of the box code/components but a well configured development environment and delivery pipeline, having balanced focus to Static Code Quality, Performance, Processes, Security, Testability and Best Practices.
+This boilerplate will ensure that projects are meeting minimum quality and best practices through this ecosystem.

-## Ecosystem of this refrence architecture   🎉
+## Ecosystem of this reference architecture 🎉

 - **Development Environment:** Storybook integrated for developing and showcasing components.
 - **Flow typed:** All components are FlowTyped and Flow Type checked.